 REMOVING SCUFFS OFF LEATHER BOOTS

-For regular and tanned leather: Use a thin layer of polish to cover up the scuff and rub it in.
-The polish will fill the scuff.
-Follow the instructions on the polish used for best results.
+For dress boots you can also use a layer of polish to cover up the scuff.
+Follow the instructions recommended by the polish manufacturer for best results.

-The key here is to not let the salt sit on your leather boots.
 Unfortunately with repeated exposure to salt you may find it very difficult to remove the stains if they are not cleaned promptly.
-To prevent permanent salt stains make sure to clean them immediately after wear.
+To prevent permanent salt stains make sure to get in the habit of brushing salt off of your boots immediately after wear.